KK-MS/notes/process.md

 ## Agile Scrum

 Share planned sprint stories.
 You can pick from backlog or add new stories.
 Share your user-stories in its format:
-As an ….. (architect/researcher/developer/tester/), I want to do ….. so that ……
+As an ….. (architect/researcher/developer/tester/), I want to (research, study, design, develop, construct) ….. so that I can ... (demo, design, other materialistic objective.. )

 Tips: